9 Ways to Attract New Generation Hospitality Workers

 • Keep applications brief; no one wants to spend an hour filling out paperwork.

-• Provide brief, casual interviews—virtual choices can assist simplify procedures.
+• Provide brief, casual interviews—virtual options can assist simplify procedures.

 • Follow up quickly—if they don't hear back, they'll go on to the next job offer.